The-SS/recipe_analysis/README.md

 2. some data processing and filtering for the data to build a graph.
 3. saving of data for specific locations with a large enough number of recipes.

-The full filtered data is saved to the same directory.
+The full filtered data gets saved to the same directory.
-The country data is saved to the `country_data` directory.
+The country data gets saved to the `country_data` directory.
-The region data is saved to the `region_data` directory.
+The region data gets saved to the `region_data` directory.
-The continent data is saved to the `continent_data` directory.
+The continent data gets saved to the `continent_data` directory.
-The world data is saved to the root directory.
+The world data gets saved to the root directory.
 The script can be executed without any modifications.

 ## Building the graphs